The American People Series 20: Die: History

 Die was painted during the riots and uprisings of the 1960s and following the 1965 assassination of Malcolm X, and was finished the year before the assassination of Martin Luther King Jr. and the riots that followed.
-As the final work in The American People Series, Die represents the endpoint of the series' tonal shift from optimism to violence as the early successes of the Civil Rights Movement gave way to political assassinations and widespread bouts of violence in Black communities during the summer months.
+As the final work in The American People Series, Die represents the endpoint of the series' tonal shift from optimism to violence as the early successes of the Civil Rights Movement gave way to political assassinations and widespread bouts of violence in black communities during the summer months.
 Ringgold was inspired to paint the work in part by her extensive viewing of Pablo Picasso's painting Guernica (1937) during its longterm loan to the Museum of Modern Art (MoMA) in New York that began in 1939.
 Additionally, Ringgold was inspired by Jacob Lawrence's reimaginings of historical portraiture.

 Die was shown for the first time at Ringgold's debut solo show, American People, in 1967 at Spectrum Gallery in New York.
 The opening reception for the show was attended by Romare Bearden and Richard Mayhew along with hundreds of the artist's friends and family; the gallery owner set up a record player and children danced to Motown music.
 Ringgold has said that an unidentified woman at the reception, upon seeing Die when exiting the elevator into the gallery, immediately "let out a yelp" and left the building.
-The artist has referred to the work as a mural since its original showing, despite the fact that political murals by Black artists of the era were generally painted on buildings or shown in public spaces; critics have argued that this distinction was meant to communicate Ringgold's desire to bring Black artists, aesthetics, and politics into traditionally white institutional art spaces.
+The artist has referred to the work as a mural since its original showing, despite the fact that political murals by black artists of the era were generally painted on buildings or shown in public spaces; curator Mark Godfrey argued that this distinction was meant to communicate Ringgold's desire to bring black artists, aesthetics, and politics into traditionally white institutional art spaces.